Bonding, Structure, and Resonance

 Now: see how the double bond has “moved” toward the electron-withdrawing group?
-For this reason, we call these types of substituents “π acceptors”, because they can “accept” a π bond.
+For this reason, we call these types of substituents “pi acceptors”, because they can “accept” a pi bond.

 This is a general phenomenon not just for functional groups containing C=O and C=N groups, but also for functional groups such as nitriles, nitro groups, sulfonyls… essentially any polarized group containing a π bond.

-You can also think of it as an extension of a phenomenon we observe for resonance forms that have an empty p orbital, such as carbocations and other groups that contain an empty p orbital (such as this boronic acid, pictured).
+You can think of this as an extension of a phenomenon we observe for resonance forms that have an empty p orbital, such as carbocations and other groups that contain an empty p orbital (such as this boronic acid, pictured).

 This is the last big post planned on introducing resonance concepts for the time being.
 After a summary, and then some examples of what NOT to do, I want to show how you can apply this skill (that of evaluating resonance forms in determining electron density on a molecule) toward figuring out the reactivity of a given molecule.